Carl de Boer, PhD, PLEng

 Sambina Islam Aninta is currently a Research Technician in the de Boer lab.
 She completed her undergraduate in Combined Honours in Computer Science and Biology in UBC.
 Previously, Sambina worked at BC GSC and Amgen researching on drug development as well as did her thesis at SBME on ML applications in COPD.
 She is currently interested in studying the application of ML in gene regulation and ultimately contribute to understanding autoimmune disease pathway.

-Outside of research, she loves running, exploring new restaurants and travelling to new cities.
+Outside of research, she loves running, exploring new restaurants and traveling to new cities.

 Alumni